-No. Objective Timescale / Responsible 18 To assess charges into the Nuclear Account and the utilisation of Account funds.
-To amend, if required, the Government Decision or relevant article of the Act on the level of charges to the Nuclear Account so as to maintain a balance between Account income and expenditure.
-Regularly SÚRAO, MPO 19 To ensure the valorisation of available funds in the Continuously/ Nuclear Account in compliance with the Atomic Act and MF other legal regulations.
-20 To conduct regular inspections of the accumulation of financial reserves for nuclear plant decommissioning with the aim of ensuring sufficient funds for this purpose.
+No. Objective Timescale / Responsible 18 To assess payments into the Nuclear Account and the utilisation of Account funds.
+To amend, if required, the Government Decision on the level of payments to the Nuclear Account so as to maintain a balance between Account income and expenditure.
+Regularly SÚRAO, MPO 19 To ensure the valorisation of available funds in the Nuclear Account in compliance with the Atomic Act and other legal regulations.
+Continuously/ MF 20 To conduct regular inspections of the accumulation of financial reserves for nuclear plant decommissioning with the aim of ensuring sufficient funds for this purpose.
 Regularly/ SÚRAO